Eden man arrested for sex crimes against a minor

 EDEN — A 29-year-old local man was arrested by deputies from the Rockingham County Sheriff’s Department on Tuesday and charged with sex crimes against a minor.

-The arrest of Michael Thomas Hipkins, Jr. of 143 Meadowood Rd. followed indictments by a Rockingham County grand jury, which charged him with a statutory sex offense with a child younger than 15 and indecent liberties with a child, according to a news release from the RCSO.
+The arrest of Michael Thomas Hipkins, Jr. of 143 Meadowood Rd. followed indictments by a Rockingham County grand jury, which charged him with an alleged statutory sex offense with a child younger than 15 and indecent liberties with a child, according to a news release from the RCSO.

 The indictments came after an investigation by Det.
 Sgt.
 Angie Webster of the RCSO.
 Privacy laws protect the identities of crime victims who are minors.